 According to the magazine, Beijing has three significant advantages in this regard.

-The first is that Beijing serves as the capital with rich cultural legacies.
+The first is that Beijing has rich cultural legacies.
 The magazine underlines the city's UNESCO World Heritage sites as must-visit attractions, including the Forbidden City and the Beijing Central Axis (a nearly 8-kilometer strip of imperial and ceremonial buildings and gardens), as well as the Ming Dynasty Imperial Tombs, which are historically significant and waiting for tourists to explore.

 The third advantage is its efficient and convenient travel services.
 With continuous advancements in digital and smart tourism services over the past few years, tourists' overall experiences have been steadily improving.
 Quoting the magazine, "Travelers can now tap in and out of the Beijing Subway using foreign credit cards, and Chinese smartphone apps are slowly offering versions with English interfaces, making exploration smoother than ever."

-The roll-out of visa-free transit policies, specialty tourism projects, and preferential measures for the public have all also contributed to Beijing's successful entry into the list.
+The rollout of visa-free transit policies, specialty tourism projects, and tourist-friendly measures has also contributed to Beijing's entry into the list.

 (Source: Beijing Fabu)